sven-hash/docs/content/run-nym-nodes/requester.md

 description: "Run a requester proxy for the benefit of the community."
 ---

-{{% notice info %}}
+{{< note title=" " >}}
-The `nym-network-requester` was built in the [building nym](/docs/run-nym-nodes/build-nym/) section.
+The Nym network requester was built in the [building nym](/docs/run-nym-nodes/build-nym/) section.
 If you haven't yet built Nym and want to run the code on this page, go there first.
-{{% /notice %}}
+{{< /note >}}

 If you have access to a server, you can run the nym-network-requester, which allows Nym users to make outbound network requests from your server.

 The nym-network-requester is NOT an open proxy.
 It ships with a file called `allowed.list.sample`, which contains URLs used by the Blockstream Green and Electrum cryptographic wallets.

-## Running nym-network-requester
+## Running your network requester

-You can run the requester yourself, by taking the following steps.
+You can run the requester yourself by taking the following steps.

 First of all, choose which gateway to connect to.
 At the time of writing there are two gateways on the testnet, both run by Nym.
 They can be found in the 'Gateways' [section of the explorer](https://testnet-{{< param testnetNameLowercase >}}-explorer.nymtech.net/nym/gate-list).